Autumn Symposium 2019

 The symposium will appeal to those involved in delivering urban conservation projects, consultant ecologists and strategic planners, as well as members of the public interested in urban wildlife.
 It will feature the latest research on topics including the impacts of feeding wildlife; the effects of transport infrastructure on hedgehogs, bats and other species; maximising the value of greenspace for wildlife; and strategic landscape planning for biodiversity.

-Speakers include: Dr Mark Goddard (University of Leeds); Prof Fiona Mathews (University of Sussex); Prof Dawn Scott (Brighton University); and Dr Herman Limpens (Dutch Mammal Society).
+Speakers include: Dr Mark Goddard (Northumbria University); Prof Fiona Mathews (University of Sussex); Prof Dawn Scott (Keele University); and Dr Herman Limpens (Dutch Mammal Society).
 The symposium will be introduced by the Mammal Society’s new patron, broadcaster, urban fox-watcher and children’s author, Zeb Soanes.

 To book click here.